 Lupus is an autoimmune condition that can affect any part of the body.
 It causes hair loss, skin ulcers and sores inside the mouth.
 Sometimes people who have lupus may also have ulcers in the nose, from what some refer to as lupus nose sores.

-Remedies and treatment for nose sores – How to Get rid of Sores in Nose
+Remedies and treatment – How to Get rid of Them

 The best treatment for nasal sores or wounds will often depend on what caused it.
 I hope now you see why it was vital that we go through the causes?